 The Board of Directors verifies compliance with the above items, through the fulfillment of the annual budget.
 Moreover, the Audit Committee assesses the financial reporting reliability.
-See Item II.2.1 activities and the actually executed activities.
-The Board of Directors regularly reviews this information.
+See Item II.2.1

 Describe the relevant aspects of Issuer's Management Control policy, detailing the methods employed by the Board of Directors and the monitoring frequency.